 Kenny Buttrey, member of Area Code 615 and Barefoot Jerry and influential Nashville session musician known for his work with Bob Dylan, Neil Young, Jimmy Buffett, and Al Kooper.
 Buttrey, who also played on hits by J.J.
 Cale, Bob Seger, Gordon Lightfoot, Elvis Presley, Donovan, George Harrison, Joan Baez, Kris Kristofferson, and Leo Kottke among others, was born in Nashville, TN in 1945.

-John Barbata, session musician and drummer for The Turtles, Crosby, Stills, Nash & Young, and Jefferson Airplane, was born in Passaic, NJ in 1945.
+John Barbata, session musician and drummer for The Turtles, Crosby, Stills, Nash & Young, Jefferson Airplane, and Jefferson Starship, was born in Passaic, NJ in 1945.

 Ronnie Lane, songwriter, producer, and bassist and founding member of Small Faces and subsequently Faces, who later formed his own band, Slim Chance, was born in Plaistow, Essex, England in 1946.